dave-s477/softwareKG/README.md

 # softwareKG
 This repository accompanies the publication "Investigating software usage in the social sciences with SoftwareKG"

+The knowledge graph created based on this code is available at https://data.gesis.org/softwarekg/.

 Currently this repository contains the code in its raw form.
 There are still some changes necessary to make the code better usable:
 1. create requirements.txt for easy pip set up